STOCKS NEWS EUROPE-UK small caps up 0.1 pct early on

-The FTSE Small Cap index is up 0.1 percent in early trade, lagging stronger gains by the FTSE 100 and the FTSE 250 indexes, which are up 1.1 and 0.8 percent respectively.
+The FTSE Small Cap index is up 0.1 percent in early trade, tracking a similar modest rise by the FTSE 250 index, also up 0.1 percent, while the FTSE 100 index slips 0.2 percent after strong gains in the previous session.

-Anite rises 11.2 percent after the company, which provides testing systems for wireless firms, says half year revenue and profit came in ahead of its forecasts, and its expectations for the year have increased significantly.
+ITM Power jumps 10.1 percent after the energy storage and clean fuels firm signs a memorandum of understanding with Dutch Fuel Cell consortium for the development of hydrogen energy systems projects for clean fuel and energy storage applications.

-RSM Tenon Group falls 7.7 percent after saying trading for the year-to-date period was at the lower end of its expectations as flattened demand across its service lines coupled with a challenging economic backdrop hurt business activity prompting Brewin Dolphin to cut its rating to "hold".
+Robert Walters sheds 3.4 percent after the British recruitment firm says growth is slowing as its markets become more challenging, as it posts a 13 percent rise in third-quarter gross profit, prompting both Altium Securities and Peel Hunt to downgrade their ratings for the stock to "hold" from "buy".

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net